Olin Circulation Desk: email@example.com, (607) 255-4245

 Users from outside the Cornell community can request loans of Cornell materials or scans of articles or book chapters held in the Cornell collection.
 Institutions and individuals not affiliated with Cornell should see Interlibrary Lending page for details about policies and charges.

 Interlibrary Services staff search and process thousands of requests each year, both to and from libraries worldwide.
 Cornell lends and borrows over 56,000 books requests annually within the Borrow Direct partnership.
 For Interlibrary Loan, from 2005 to 2015, ILS processed 177,253 borrowing requests (getting material for Cornell patrons from other institutions) and 287,228 lending requests (providing Cornell items to outside libraries).
 In addition to facilitating the lending of physical items, ILS scans nearly 9500 articles and chapters annually.
 Using ILL purchase programs, ILS has purchased nearly 900 popular or hard-to-find materials for Cornell patrons, which are then added the Cornell collection.

 Interlibrary Services Lending: email@example.com, (607) 255-5293

 The Department of Research & Learning Services administers the reference and instruction services of Cornell’s Olin and Uris libraries and primarily serves the College of Arts and Sciences.
 The department includes the Maps & Geospatial Department and is home to many of the subject selectors who build the Olin and Uris collections.
 All department members are active in outreach to various groups of library constituents.
 The Department of Research & Learning Services in Olin and Uris libraries is a unit of Cornell University Library’s Research and Learning Services, which comprises seventeen unit libraries.
-Along with its core role in Olin and Uris libraries, the Department of Research & Learning Services also provides support for collection development, reference, instruction, and outreach activities throughout the Cornell University Library system.
+Along with its core role in Olin and Uris libraries, the Department of Research & Learning Services also provides support for collection development, reference, instruction, digital scholarship, and outreach activities throughout the Cornell University Library system.